JackGerry1/10773834_HCI_PROTOTYPE_VERSION2/README.md

 - Renders Circles Reperesenting Earthquakes From USGS API
 - Styles Circles Based On Depth And Magnitude
 - Handles Onclick Events For The Rendered Circles To Show More Information About Each Earthquake
+- Calculates the distance between the earthquakes and the current users location.

 ### warningOverlay.js